ucsf-wynton/wynton-website-hpc/docs/hpc/howto/r.md

 ### Parallel processing in R

-If you have an R scripts, and it involves setting up a number of parallel workers in R, do _not_ use `ncores <- detectCores()` of the **parallel** package because it will result in your job hijacking _all_ cores on the compute node regardless of how many cores the
+If you have an R script, and it involves setting up a number of parallel workers in R, do _not_ use `ncores <- detectCores()` of the **parallel** package because it will result in your job hijacking _all_ cores on the compute node regardless of how many cores the